Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 which is one of my new favourite words.

-These are the backgrounds possibly painted by her son, as we talked about.
+These are the backgrounds possibly painted by her sons,

 That's Baroque if I've ever seen it.